FabNet tool, with the test configuration, start.sh script and the generated network are available at the following links.

 Once completed, the server autogenerates a zip file containing all the network configuration files within the scripts needed to run the network.

-Indeed, it supports an high-level of customizations that can be useful when working in a complex environment.
+Indeed, it supports a high level of customizations that can be useful when working in a complex environment.

-The Fabric network is structured as showed in the near figure.
-It is possible to find mainly two type of files, configuration and script.
+The Fabric network is structured as shown in the near figure.
+It is possible to find mainly two types of files, configuration and script.

 The firsts are used to specify information for peers, certificates, channels and, more in general, the network.

 The seconds are used to create the related network components starting from the configurations.

 Generally, we can classify files into three main topics:

 - Fabric Certification Authority server and client – each organization has a CA that provides certificates for members.
 CA server is created uisng docker-compose.yaml and fabric-ca-server-config.yaml.
 CA client is instead used to connect and is created using fabric-ca-client-config.yaml;

 - peers and orderers container creation – for each peer a docker-compose.yaml must be defined, it contains peers configuration;

 - channel configuration – to define network structure, internal and system channels configtx.yaml is used.
 For each is channel is also defined memebrs, policies, orgs and consritums;